10 Super Ways People Saved Money When It Wasn’t Their Initial Goal

 Are you searching for the best ways to save money without really trying?
-You’ve got plenty of company.
-Someone asked on a popular online forum, “What did you do that resulted in saving money even though it was not the initial goal?
+Someone saved money cutting her hair after a supposedly trained stylist “totally and royally ruined her hair.”
+She asked on a popular online forum, “What did you do that resulted in saving money even though it was not the initial goal?
+Many weighed in with their experiences, benefiting from eliminating a bad habit for more money in their pocket.

 1. Quit Drinking Alcohol